Get free legal help in New York City

 To qualify for a free lawyer, a detained person must meet the below requirements:

 The deportation case is at Varick Street Immigration Court

 It is the first hearing in immigration court for that case

 The household income is below 200% of the Federal Poverty Guidelines

 The person is not already represented by an attorney

 **The above requirements may change, and sometimes they do change.
-If you believe your loved one is eligible for a NYIFUP attorney and did not meet with one at their first hearing, advise them to tell the judge they want their case to be heard on a day the NYIFUP lawyers are scheduled to be there.
+If you believe your loved one is eligible for a NYIFUP attorney and did not meet with one after their first hearing, advise them to tell the judge they want their case to be assigned to a NYIFUP lawyer.

 Be aware: In some cases, people are not eligible to see an immigration judge (for example, if you returned to the U.S. without permission from immigration after being deported).

 If your loved one is not eligible for NYIFUP, you or a loved one can call the Office of New Americans hotline at 1-800-566-7636 to get referrals for other immigration lawyers.